 Option A: Disk Drill for Mac

-Disk Drill is without a doubt our go-to option if we want to recover files from an erased hard drive on Mac.
+Disk Drill is without a doubt our go-to option if we want to recover files from an erased hard drive on a Mac.
 Among the best data recovery software options out there, Disk Drill is remarkably simple to use.
 And it boasts an impressive 90% recovery rate—not bad at all.

 This data recovery software is free to use and capable of recovering hundreds of file formats from storage devices.
 Whether your drive is formatted, corrupted, or even perfectly healthy, Disk Drill is an excellent tool for data recovery.